sciZer0/newdiscoveries/c/README.md

 Organism, by its Hand, is pushing the 20 kg object during every moment of 30 seconds, with the same non-zero Force (effort) equal to 196 Newtons.

+With the same non-zero Force (effort) equal to 196 Newtons.

 In other words,

 In each of the 3 cases, during every moment, Organism is putting the same effort into the pushing.